pac-dev/AmbientGarden/Readme.md

 [ambient.garden](https://ambient.garden/) is a musical landscape in a website.
 All the music in ambient.garden is generated from code.
 The music is then laid out in a landscape which can be explored, either interactively, or automatically when the autopilot is left on.

-The music of ambient.garden also exists as an album, which is open source and fully generated from code.
-You can listen to it on streaming platforms ([Spotify](https://open.spotify.com/album/6RPvBkBjCymWOk7BeONDv4), [Apple Music](https://music.apple.com/us/album/a-walk-through-the-ambient-garden/1732863542)) or [build it from source](https://github.com/pac-dev/AmbientGardenAlbum).
+The music of ambient.garden also exists as [an album](https://github.com/pac-dev/AmbientGardenAlbum), which is open source and fully generated from code.

 ## Structure